Ontario government, secondary school teachers' union agree to process to avoid strike

 OSSTF will have until Oct.
 27 to continue bargaining without the threat of strikes under the terms of the proposal.
 After that, any items that can’t be agreed upon at the negotiating table will be sent to arbitration, the union said.

-Lecce added that the Ontario government has extended its offer to the other three education sector unions in the province, all of which have also been bargaining for over a year.
+Lecce said that the Ontario government has extended its offer to the three other education sector unions in the province, all of which have also been bargaining for over a year.

+In response, the Teachers' Federation of Ontario (ETFO), the Ontario English Catholic Teachers’ Association (OECTA), and Association of Franco-Ontarian Teachers (AEFO) said that the proposal is “not something” the boards can consider at this time

+“Entering into binding arbitration at this juncture would not support the students we serve in elementary and secondary schools – as binding arbitration would all but guarantee that the key issues we have brought forward at our respective bargaining tables, which are critical to learning and working conditions in our schools, would not be addressed,” the boards said in a joint statement.

 "Now that we have a tentative agreement with OSSTF, we have now just invited all three teacher federations to meet with us as early as Monday so that we can lay out this proposed agreement and to ask them to agree to it as well," Lecce said.
 "This should not take those unions weeks, but rather days to agree to this incredibly fair, reasonable student-focused proposal that keeps kids in school.”